Intro and motivation

 - Slack Web API client and Block kit example

-- Events API server example
+- Events API server example using either pure hyper solution or axum

 - Slack Web API client with Socket Mode